-• Lineage BA.5
+Lineage BA.5

 Lineage BA.5 presents several genetic traits of interest, such as the presence of the mutations L452R and F486V in Spike (both affect Spike regions that interact with the human cells and mediate adherence/immune evasion).
 BA.5 also presents the deletion del69-70 in Spike, which is responsible for the SGTF profile, so this laboratory indicator can also be used as a proxy to estimate its frequency.
-The nationwide weekly surveys by sequencing, together with the daily monitoring of the proportion of samples with SGTF profile (Figures 2 and 3), show that, since its first detection in week 13, the lineage BA.5 has been markedly increasing in relative frequency, being clearly dominant in Portugal (estimated relative frequency of 87%, as of 30th May 2022) (Figure 3).
+The nationwide weekly surveys by sequencing, together with the daily monitoring of the proportion of samples with SGTF profile (Figures 2 and 3), show that, since its first detection in week 13, the lineage BA.5 has been markedly increasing in relative frequency, being clearly dominant in Portugal since week 19 (9-15 May 2022) and presented a relative frequency of 68.9% in the last national sequencing survey in week 21 (Figure 3).
+Still, as data from this week are preliminary, a marked increase is espected.
+In fact, the SGTF data from the corresponding week already pointed towards a higher relative frequency (see previous report from 31 May).